Title VI Policy Availability

 The Rockford Mass Transit District hereby gives public notice that it is the policy of the District to assure full compliance with Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, Executive Order 12898 on Environmental Justice and related statures and regulations in all programs and activities.
-Any person wishing more information on the RMTD Title VI policy can contact RMTD at 815.961.9000 for a copy of the policy.
+Any person wishing more information on the RMTD Title VI policy can click below or contact RMTD at 815.961.9000 for a hard copy of the policy.

 Title VI Notice